hashicorp/terraform-exec/CONTRIBUTING.md

 The following environment variables can be set during testing:

  - `TFEXEC_E2ETEST_VERSIONS`: When set to a comma-separated list of version strings, this overrides the default list of Terraform versions for end-to-end tests, and runs those tests against only the versions supplied.
  - `TFEXEC_E2ETEST_TERRAFORM_PATH`: When set to the path of a valid local Terraform executable, only tests appropriate to that executable's version are run.
 No other versions are downloaded or run.
-Note that this means that tests using `runTestVersions()` will only run if the test version matches the local executable exactly.
+Note that this means that tests using `runTestWithVersions()` will only run if the test version matches the local executable exactly.

 If both of these environment variables are set, `TFEXEC_E2ETEST_TERRAFORM_PATH` takes precedence, and any other versions specified in `TFEXEC_E2ETEST_VERSIONS` are ignored.